Choosing

 does need to be lifted out for cleaning.

-another bedding material such as straw or shavings, the
+bedding material such as straw or shavings, the small amount

-mats helps to soak up urine and control the spread
+helps to soak up urine and control the spread of droppings.

-matting without any bedding on top.
-However, this can lead
+without any bedding on top.
+However, this can lead to wet

 High hygiene standards need to be maintained